-Crime Alerts are usually distributed for the following Uniform Crime Reporting Program (UCR)/National Incident Based Reporting System (NIBRS) classifications: major incidents of arson, criminal homicide, burglary and robbery.
+Crime Alerts are usually distributed for the following Uniform Crime Reporting Program (UCR)/National Incident Based Reporting System (NIBRS) classifications [SMR1] [BC2] [BC3]: major incidents of arson, criminal homicide, burglary and robbery.
 Cases of aggravated assault and sex offenses are considered on a case-by-case basis, depending on the facts of the case and the information known by WFBMC.
 For example, if an assault occurs between two students who have a disagreement, there may be no ongoing threat to other Wake Forest community members and a Crime Alert would not be distributed.
 Cases involving sexual assault are often reported long after the incident occurred, thus there is no opportunity to distribute a "timely" warning notice to the community.
 Sex offenses will be considered on a case by case basis depending on when and where the incident occurred, when it was reported, and the amount of information known by WFBMC Security Services.
 Timely Warning Notices/Crime Alerts may also be posted for other crime classifications and locations, even though that is not required by the law, at the sole discretion of the Director of Security Services or designee.

-In the event of an incident that may pose a serious or ongoing threat to members of the WFBMC and Innovation Quarter campuses, a RAVE notification and/or a campus wide email will be sent.
-A Crime Alert (Timely Warning) is sent to all students and employees.
+In the event of an incident that may pose a serious or ongoing threat to members of the WFBMC and Innovation Quarter campuses, a campus wide email will be sent.
+A Crime Alert (Timely Warning) is sent to all WFU assigned email accounts.
+Timely warnings may also be issued using some or all of the following methods of communication: text messages or emails sent through the MIR3 notification system or building postings by Building Administrators.
 Crime Alerts will be provided to students and employees in a manner that is timely, that withholds the names of victims as confidential, and that provides information to assist with potentially preventing similar occurrences.
-Updates to the campuses about any particular case resulting in a Crime Alert may be distributed via campus wide email, and/or may be posted on WFBMC's Security Services website: http://www.wakehealth.edu/Security/.
+Updates to the campuses about any particular case resulting in a Crime Alert may be distributed via campus wide email, and/or may be posted on WFBMC's Security Services website: https://school.wakehealth.edu/Campus-and-Community-Life/Campus-Safety-and-Security.